TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day36.md

 Imagine you were designing Gmail with Backbone.
 Gmail has mutliple menus, configurable options, different tabs, settings for your account, google chat/hangouts, calendar integrations, etc.

 Sometimes in our apps, we need child views (inbox and hangouts tabs) to "talk" to each other.
-I mentioned someting called PubSub before.
+I mentioned something called PubSub before.
 PubSub means "Publisher/Subscriber".
 It's also commonly referred to the Mediator pattern.

 In a simple form, this just means that there is a global object (or object higher in the scope) that `publish()'es` to events with data, and there are multiple Views (or Models, etc) in the app dealing with unrelated parts of the app that `subscribe()` to these events.